 The techniques above can be used for more than just the common sales objections we have discussed.

-You are prepared to give your time to show the prospect what you can offer and then they can make a decision, whereas now they don’t have enough information even to say no.
+You are prepared to give your time to show the prospect what you can offer.
+Only then they can they make a decision, whereas now they don’t have enough information even to say no.